CLIUtils/CLI11/README.md

 - `.prefix_command()`: Like `allow_extras`, but stop immediately on the first unrecognized item.
 It is ideal for allowing your app or subcommand to be a "prefix" to calling another app.
+- `.usage(message)`: Replace text to appear at the start of the help string after description.
+- `.usage(std::string())`: Set a callback to generate a string that will appear at the start of the help string after description.
 - `.footer(message)`: Set text to appear at the bottom of the help string.
 - `.footer(std::string())`: Set a callback to generate a string that will appear at the end of the help string.